Javian2/Javian2/README.md

 ## About me

 - :computer: I'm Software Engineer from Spain.
-Passionate about Javascript, Typescript, Angular and Ionic.
+Passionate about Javascript, Typescript, Angular and RxJS.
-- :office: I'm currently working since more than two years as Frontend and Mobile Engineer.
+- :office: I'm currently working since more than 3 years as Frontend Angular Engineer.
-- :page_with_curl: I like to spend time on the UX / UI of my projects as well as documenting them.
 - :blue_book: Always interested in expanding my knowledge, both of new technologies and those I work with.
 - :rocket: Right now, I'm learning React, Next and perfecting my NodeJS skills.
-- :triangular_flag_on_post: Interested in learning Docker and Kubernetes.
+- :triangular_flag_on_post: Interested in learning Astro and Qwik

 ## Languages and tools